-In any of your publicity material or other document wherever you are using our above rating, it should be stated as "[ICRA]AA+" with a negative outlook.
-We would appreciate if you can sign on the duplicate copy of this letter and send it to us within 7 days from the date of this letter as a token of your acceptance and use of the assigned rating.
+In any of your publicity material or other document wherever you are using our above rating, it should be stated as "[ICRA]AA+ hyb with negative outlook".
+We would appreciate if you can sign on the duplicate copy of this letter and send it to us within 7 days from the date of this letter as confirmation about the use of the assigned rating.
 The rationale for assigning the above rating will be sent to you on receipt of your confirmation about the use of our rating, as above.
 Any intimation by you about the above rating to any Banker/Lending Agency/Government Authorities/Stock Exchange would constitute use of this rating by you.

 This rating is specific to the terms and conditions of the proposed issue as was indicated to us by you and any change in the terms or size of the issue would require the rating to be reviewed by us.
 If there is any change in the terms and conditions or size of the instrument rated, as above, the same must be brought to our notice before the issue of the instrument.
+More specifically, the rating assumes that there will be no acceleration clause under the proposed programme.
 If there is any such change after the rating is assigned by us and confirmed to use by you, it would be subject to our review and may result in change in the rating assigned.